skrilic/rfmonitoring_33/README.md

 ## INSTALL

-  Project was developed for Python3.x and Django3.x.
-Initially the SQLite has been choosen for the database backend.
-Pipfile is included in the project tree and to use it you must have ```pipenv``` installed then you can start with installing and activating environment in the base ```rfmonitoring_33``` folder:
+  The project was developed for Python3.x and Django3.x.
+Initially the SQLite has been chosen for the database backend.
+Pipfile is included in the project tree and to use it you must have ```pipenv``` installed then you can start with installing and activating the environment in the base ```rfmonitoring_33``` folder:
 * ```pipenv install```
 * ```pipenv shell```